full-build/full-build/README.md

 full-build is a smart build system allowing to either compile all your projects in one shot or to define on the fly small solution files to build parts of your system individually without building everything else.

 full-build paradigms are based on the fact that:
-- nuget must not be used to store teams artifacts - only external dependencies
+- Nuget must not be used to store teams artifacts - only external dependencies
 - solution files are not good to manage enterprise point of view (global consistency) and developer point of view (local development)
 - global consistency is required to ensure the whole system can be rebuilt from sources only

 full-build provides following benefits:
-* Manage teams repositories (git or mercurial) as single workspace
+* Manage teams repositories (git only) as single workspace
-* Handle NuGet packages consistency at workspace level
+* Handle Nuget packages consistency at workspace level
-* Allow a full consistent build (all sources + external NuGet) for CI
+* Allow a full consistent build (all sources + external Nuget) for CI
 * Focus developer on selected repositories (local builds based on full build outputs)
 * Promote code review and low-coupling between developers